Easily confused with : Early Crocus except that one flowers in early spring and the other in late autumn!

 For humans, the toxic dose is 10mg; 40mg is always lethal.

 The Colchicine entity is shown in red.
 Note the sulfur atom, in yellow, and the spiro-1,3-dihydroxyxanthene molecule in green.
-There are a few polymerized amino acids (with nitrogen molecules inn the main chain - which are then peptides) scattered along its length.
-The function of these units is not known to the Author save to enable the molecule to be recognised and altered by biochemical mechanisms within the cancer cells themselves.
+There are a few polymerized amino acids (with nitrogen molecules in the main chain - which are then peptides) scattered along its length.
+The function of these units is not known to your Author save to enable the molecule to be recognised and altered by biochemical mechanisms within the cancer cells themselves.
 The cancer cells are thus the agents of their own destruction.
 The molecule is an engineered trap designed to mimic some other biochemical that the cancer cells are expecting to see, as far as the Author understands.
 When it finds it, it processes it, and in so doing un-leashes the colchicine moiety to go about its toxic business at the exact site where the cancer cells are located.
-Toxic effects will thus be localised.
+Toxic effects will thus be localised and not global throughout the body as is the case with some other anti-cancer drugs.

 Over 90% of the Worlds total production of saffron (190 tons) is produced in Iran.